ronaldoussoren/pyobjc/pyobjc-core/Doc/lib/module-objc.rst

    :param name: Name of the property, the default is to extract the name from the class dictionary
    :param read_only: Is this a read-only property?
 The default is a read-write property.
    :param copy: Should the default setter method copy values?
 The default retains the new value without copying.
-   :param dynamic: If this argument is ``True`` the property will not generate default accessor, but will rely on some external process to create them.
+   :param dynamic: If this argument is :data:`True` the property will not generate default accessor,
+     but will rely on some external process to create them.
    :param ivar: Name of the instance variable that's used to store the value.
-When this value is ``None`` the name will be calculated from the property name.
-If it is ``NULL`` there will be no instance variable.
+When this value is :data:`None`
+     the name will be calculated from the property name.
+If it is :data:`NULL` there will be no instance variable.
    :param typestr: The Objective-C type for this property, defaults to an arbitrary object.
    :param depends_on: A sequence of names of properties the value of this property depends on.